MattVu123/ait582_rutting2/README.md

 ## Exploratory Data Analysis (EDA)

-To recreate the EDA visualizations and summary statistics:
+To recreate the EDA visualizations and summary statistics found in the exploratory data analysis section of the project paper:

 Run **`EDA_notebook.ipynb`** from the `code and notebooks` folder.